cosinx-ai/LLM-Hub/README.md

 ## 🌟 Overview

 LLM-Hub offers a concise roadmap for anyone looking to grasp and stay up-to-date with major breakthroughs in the LLM field.
-We’ve distilled the vast literature into a streamlined set of classic resources that showcase important milestones, techniques, and applications.
+We've distilled the vast literature into a streamlined set of classic resources that showcase important milestones, techniques, and applications.

 ## 🌳 Contents
 - [1.
 Key Papers](#1-key-papers)